This is the multi-page printable view of this section. Click here to print.

 • a sender IP address: meta.connection.src_ip = 192.168.1.1

-• a specific product: meta.product = fortigate (see Vendors for the metadata of a particular product)
+• a specific product, if classification is enabled in an earlier processing step or in the connector that received the message: meta.product = fortigate (see Vendors for the metadata of a particular product)

 • a custom label you’ve added to the host: meta.host.labels.location = eu-west-1